Greek PM faces biggest party revolt yet as bailout approved

 Friday's vote was only the latest in a series of events highlighting the rift within Syriza, which stormed to power this year on a pledge to end austerity once and for all, before Tsipras accepted the new bailout to avoid a banking collapse.

-The leader of Syriza's far-left rebel faction, former energy minister Panagiotis Lafazanis, took a step towards breaking away from the party by calling for a new anti-bailout movement.
+The leader of Syriza's far-left rebel faction, former energy minister Panagiotis Lafazanis, took a step toward breaking away from the party by calling for a new anti-bailout movement.

 "Syriza accepted a new, third bailout - austerity that goes against its programme and pledges," Lafazanis told Efimerida Ton Syntakton newspaper, adding that this "will open the way for a mutation of Syriza with an uncertain ending".